All Chapters

 Tullock himself had a dark sense of humor about this.
 He pointed out that the true social cost of rent-seeking includes not just the resources spent on lobbying, but also the resources spent defending against lobbying.
 When one industry lobbies for tariffs, competing industries have to lobby against them.
 The lawyers, PR firms, and political consultants on both sides are all consuming resources that produce no value.
 It's an arms race where the weapons are briefcases.

-The Tullock model suggests a clear (if politically difficult) solution: reduce the number of prizes.
+The Tullock model suggests a seemingly clean solution: reduce the number of prizes.
 If the government can't hand out special favors — can't create artificial monopolies, can't give out selective subsidies, can't impose tariffs that benefit specific industries — then there's nothing to rent-seek over.
 The contest disappears because the prize disappears.

 Notes & References

-1. This assumes the standard linear Tullock contest success function.
+1. This assumes the standard linear Tullock contest success function with r = 1.
 In the general case, Tullock introduced an exponent r that governs the sensitivity of win probability to spending.
-When r = 1 (our case), the function is proportional; when r > 1, small spending differences produce larger probability differences.
+When r = 1, the function is proportional; when r > 1, small spending differences produce larger probability differences, and over-dissipation becomes possible.

 4. OpenSecrets.org.
 "Lobbying Data Summary."
 The $4.1 billion figure includes only federally reported lobbying expenditures; actual influence spending (including PR campaigns, think tank funding, and indirect lobbying) is estimated to be several times larger.